Neighbours 35th Anniversary: Neighbours

 Mark and Paige prepare for their wedding.
 Meanwhile, Paul Robinson (Stefan Dennis) and Terese Willis (Rebekah Elmaloglou) are still at odds after Paul wrote a letter to his friend Jane Harris (Annie Jones) using their wedding vows.
 While preparing for his own wedding to Prue Wallace (Denise van Outen), Gary Canning (Damien Richardson) discovers from Harlow that Prue has been lying to him and decides to join the glamping holiday to make amends with Kyle, with Prue following in pursuit.
 Paul and Terese reconcile and use Gary and Prue's planned wedding ceremony to renew their marriage vows.

 Endgame

 Finn lies to the other islanders by pretending Bea has returned to the mainland on the group's dinghy and is in Sydney by sending texts on her phone.
 He convinces Elly not to follow Bea.
 Kyle and Roxy continue to make advances towards each other as they realise they are in love.
 Meanwhile, Harlow decides to be honest and inform Gary of her mother's deception.
 Finn discovers that Harry is on the island and has filmed him pushing Bea into the mineshaft.
 He seduces Harry and asks him not to tell anyone about what he has done.
-Toadie Rebecchi (Ryan Moloney) prepares to return home, but discovers that dinghy Bea had "taken" is still on the island.
+Toadie Rebecchi (Ryan Moloney) prepares to return home, but discovers that the dinghy Bea had "taken" is still on the island.
 He informs Finn, who attacks him, places his body in the dinghy and lets it sail after puncturing a hole in the bottom.